Categorical semantics of compositional reinforcement learning: Introduction

-To show the expressiveness of this compositional RL framework, we apply categorical semantics to three concrete cases.
-The first shows how the operation of fiber products can model a superposition of obstacles in the grid world problem (section~\ref{app:grid}).
-The second is a general treatment of state-action symmetry, where an MDP admits an action by a group to more economically derive policies for symmetrically equivalent actions (section~\ref{sec:state-action}).
-The third is a design of sequential task completion, where we show how zig-zag diagrams can totally model a fetch-and-place robot (section~\ref{sec:design}).
-Zig-zag diagrams denote composite MDPs produced by gluing together subprocess MDPs, preserving the relationship between types of actions and states.
-While this paper aims to present a compositional \emph{theory} of RL, our constructions have a computational interpretation that can partition problem spaces and manage the increasing complexity of RL systems.
+We construct a categorical semantics for sequential task completion problems.
+The first superposes obstacles in a grid world using the operation of pullbacks (Section~\ref{app:grid}).
+The second exploits the (potential) symmetric structure of RL problems using the operation of a pushout (Section~\ref{sec:sym}).
+The third is a design of compositional task completion, where zig-zag diagrams synthesize the behavior of a fetch-and-place robot (Section~\ref{sec:design}).
+Zig-zag diagrams (Section~\ref{sub:zig-zag}) denote composite MDPs produced by gluing together subprocess MDPs, preserving the relationship between types of actions and states.
+While this paper aims to develop a \emph{compositional theory} of RL, our constructions have a computational interpretation that partitions problem spaces and manages the increasing complexity of RL systems~\citep{bakirtzis:2024c}.\\

-\textbf{Our contributions:} \begin{enumerate} \item We define the category $\mathsf{MDP}$ of MDPs---the structural unit of our theory---which is a general language that unifies compositional constructions (subprocess MDPs, safe grid worlds, state-action symmetry, sequential task completion, to name a few). \item We prove interesting properties of $\mathsf{MDP}$ that exploit the compositionality feature, i.e., the existence of certain fiber products and pushouts, which have physical implications for robust RL. \item We develop categorical semantics that gives precise meaning to a composite RL system derived from its parts and, additionally, make explicit how they ought to interface with the other systems \emph{as a composite}.
-These rules give properties that have the potential of reducing the hand-written nature of heuristic rules since they apply generally. \end{enumerate}

-\paragraph{Conventions} Subscripts for MDP elements refer to a particular instantiation of the definition.
+\emph{Conventions} \, Subscripts for MDP elements refer to a particular instantiation of the definition.
 For example, $S_\nN$ refers to the state space of the MDP $\nN$.
-We summarize the fundamental mathematical constructs we use in~appendix~\ref{app:cat}.
-We include the constructions and write all proofs in the appendices.
+Certain preliminary concepts are introduced in Appendix~\ref{app:cat}.
+Unless otherwise noted, we consider probability measures on spaces expressed by a probability density function with respect to a given ambient probability measure when clear from context.